-- neurological;
+- Neurological;

-- musculoskeletal;
+- Musculoskeletal;

-- special sense organs;
+- Special sense organs;

-- respiratory, including speech organs;
+- Respiratory, including speech organs;

-- cardiovascular;
+- Cardiovascular:

-- reproductive;
+- Reproductive;

-- digestive;
+- Digestive;

-- genito-urinary;
+- Genito-urinary;

-- hemic and lymphatic;
+- Hemic and lymphatic;

-- skin:
+- Skin;

-- endocrine; or
+- Endocrine; or

-- any mental or psychological disorder, such as intellectual disability, organic brain syndrome, emotional or mental illness, and specific learning disabilities.
+- Any mental or psychological disorder, such as intellectual disability, organic brain syndrome, emotional or mental illness, and specific learning disabilities.

-NOTE: Section 504 covers students with all the IDEA disabilities, e.g. specific learning disabilities, intellectual impairment, traumatic brain injury.
-If a student has a disability covered by the IDEA and requires specialized instruction from a special education teacher, the student MUST be on an IEP.
-Special education teachers CANNOT provide direct services to students on Section 504 Plans because this support should be provided within an IEP.
+NOTE: All IDEA disabilities are also covered by Section 504, e.g., specific learning disabilities, intellectual impairment, traumatic brain injury.
+If a student has a disability covered by IDEA, which requires specialized instruction from a special education teacher or speech-language pathologist, the student MUST be on an IEP.
+Special education teachers CANNOT provide direct services to students on Section 504 Plans.